forieux/qmm/docs/qmm.rst

 ~~~~~~~~~~~~~~~~~

 The :class:`MixedObjective` is a convenient (not required) list-like class that
 represent the sum of :class:`BaseObjective`.
-Moreoever, :class:`BaseObjective`
+Moreover, :class:`BaseObjective`
 and :class:`MixedObjective` support the "+" operator and returns a
 :class:`MixedObjective` instance, or update the instance, respectively.
 Since
 :class:`MixedObjective` is a list, it can be used with :ref:`optimization